eMobility Private Charging Study 2022

 PRIVATE CHARGING SOLUTIONS, PREFERENCES AND EXPERIENCES OF CHARGING AT HOME

-The Private Charging Study asks e-car owners about their experiences with charging at home.
+The Private Charging Study asks owners of electric cars about their experiences with their charging solution at home.

 CONTENT AND ADDED VALUE OF THE PRIVATE CHARGING STUDY